NVlabs/eg3d/README.md

 * We recommend Linux for performance and compatibility reasons.
 * 1&ndash;8 high-end NVIDIA GPUs.
 We have done all testing and development using V100, RTX3090, and A100 GPUs.
 * 64-bit Python 3.8 and PyTorch 1.11.0 (or later).
 See https://pytorch.org for PyTorch install instructions.
 * CUDA toolkit 11.3 or later.
 (Why is a separate CUDA toolkit installation required?
-See [Troubleshooting](./docs/troubleshooting.md#why-is-cuda-toolkit-installation-necessary)).
+We use the custom CUDA extensions from the StyleGAN3 repo.
+Please see [Troubleshooting](https://github.com/NVlabs/stylegan3/blob/main/docs/troubleshooting.md#why-is-cuda-toolkit-installation-necessary)).
 * Python libraries: see [environment.yml](./environment.yml) for exact library dependencies.
 You can use the following commands with Miniconda3 to create and activate your Python environment:
   - `cd eg3d`
   - `conda env create -f environment.yml`